-Our diverse portfolio of lending options including government-guaranteed SBA loan programs-can help you finance new business opportunities and real estate purchases.
+Our diverse portfolio of lending optionsincluding government-guaranteed SBA loan programs-can help you finance new business opportunities and real estate purchases.
 Whether you are an entrepreneur, real estate owner, or property manager, financing can be an integral part of your plan for success.
 We offer a host of lending solutions, customized to your needs, with competitive rates and terms.
 Our experienced lending professionals have a deep understanding of the New York market and will collaborate with you to help secure the flexible financing option that works best for you.

+Our goal is to be a reliable financial partner small enough to place the customer at the center of everything we do yet large enough to offer accessibility to the latest banking conveniences.
 Plus, with our innovative and simple-to-use tools, you can seamlessly manage your business while managing your bank accounts.